WWII Radio Equipment

 Navy Dept.- Contractor: Western Electric - Mfg by: Zenith Radio Corp.

-Model ZB-3 Homing Adapter - Type CZR-69076The ZB-Series was actually designed in the late-thirties for use with the RU receivers* but were later also installed on ARB receivers.
+Model ZB-3 Homing Adapter - Type CZR-69076The ZB-Series was actually designed in the late-thirties for use with the RU receivers but were later also installed on ARB receivers.
 These Homing receivers used four 954 acorn-type tubes and received direction-location signals transmitted by aircraft carriers.
-The carrier transmitted a homing signal using a small rotating VHF beam antenna mounted high up on the carrier superstructure that sent out a signal that was "timed" to send specific but differently coded signals every 30º of rotation.
+The carrier transmitted a homing signal using a small rotating VHF beam antenna mounted high up on the carrier superstructure that sent out a signal that was "timed" to send specific but differently coded signals every 30º of rotation (speed of rotation was fairly slow at about 3 rpm.)
 This would allow identification of each 30º sector by a pilot using a "homing adapter" and radio receiver to ascertain an accurate and specific direction to the aircraft carrier.
-VHF was used since the radio wave was highly directional with the antenna used produced a very narrow beam width that wasn't affected by propagation.
+VHF was used since the radio wave was highly directional with the antenna used producing a very narrow beam width that wasn't affected by propagation.
 The actual signal was comprised of a VHF carrier wave that contained a modulated subcarrier of 700kc.
 The sub-carrier was modulated with MCW signals consisted of various Morse letters that identified 12 sectors separated by 30º increments of a 360º degree circle surrounding the carrier.
 The ZB receiver would initially receive the VHF signal which was then down-converted so it could be received on the RU or ARB receiver in the airplane when tuned to 700kc.
 The pilot had to know which letter identified which 30º sector around the carrier relative to his flying position (for security, these codes changed daily.)
 The strongest signal indicated in which sector the airplane was flying and this allowed the pilot to calculate where the carrier was and how to approach the landing deck.
 Depending on the aircraft's altitude, the homing signal could be received out as far as 275 miles away.
 Use of the ZB Homing Adapters allowed pilots to find their way back to their carrier from long distances, or at night or in otherwise very poor visual conditions.

-The ZB-3/ARR-1 Homing Adapters would receive the VHF "homing signal" from the carrier transmitter that usually operated around 242mc.
+The ZB-3 Homing Adapters would receive the VHF "homing signal" from the carrier transmitter that usually operated around 242mc.
 The converter of the ZB receiver would then subtract the VHF carrier leaving the sub-carrier and modulation.
 The MW sub-carrier wave could then be tuned in on the ARB receiver (or the RU receiver.)
 If the VHF carrier wave was intercepted by the enemy, no information could be detected without the ZB-type conversion taking place.
-There were other ZB Homing Adapters at other frequencies, for example the ZB-2/ARR-2 utilized frequencies in the 34mc to 58mc range while the ZB-3/ARR-1 utilized frequencies in the 234mc to 258mc range with the normal operating frequency being 242mc.
+There were other ZB Homing Adapters at other frequencies, for example the ZB-2 utilized frequencies in the 34mc to 58mc range while the ZB-3 utilized frequencies in the 234mc to 258mc range with the normal operating frequency being 242mc.

 The ZB Homing Adapters required a specific ZB-Control Box that routed power from the ARB receiver or from the Junction Box in the case of RU receivers.
 A specific ZB-Antenna Relay Box was also required and that allowed switching RF signals to the ARB (either from the Homing Adaptor or from the MW or HF aircraft antenna.)